The importance of your in-house wedding co-ordinator

 So, have I impressed upon you how important this role is?
 I do hope so.

-I have private consulting venue clients who absolutely understand the importance of this role and nurture their team.
+I have private consulting venue clients who absolutely understand the importance of their in-house wedding co-ordinator and nurture their team.
 And it’s no coincidence those wedding managers love their work.
 That passion shines through in their ability to sell their venue to produce great results.

 And recruiting and retaining the best team also significantly increases your Exit Value from any venue business.